 Building and Grounds

 Building and Grounds staff continue meet essential custodial and maintenance services.
 Custodial staff normally responsible for waste removal have been redeployed to deep clean buildings.
 Several buildings provide essential services, and continue to be occupied and operational.
 They will need ongoing support from Maintenance.
-As the stay at home order continues, other staff maybe mobilized to assist with landscape and grounds functions as needed.
-The Douglas County Fairgrounds is closed.

 The County Clerk’s Office continues to meet essential functions with staff mobilized to work at home.
 Essential functions such as Accounts Payable and Payroll, are operating effectively from staff working at home.
 Office phones have been forwarded to the appropriate personnel.
 Appointments can be made for essential in-person functions, such as candidate filings.